Investigation and Minimisation of Gas Odour in Reticulation Sewer Networks

 Skills Wish List

 If you’re a PhD student and meet some or all the below we want to hear from you.
 We strongly encourage women, indigenous and disadvantaged candidates to apply:

 - Science with a major in Physics, Chemistry, Microbiology, Mathematics or similar

 - Engineering with a focus on Chemical, Civil and/or Environmental Engineering

-- Valid drivers license preferred.
-This is as the project involves research experiments in field locations, where public transport is not accessible
+- Valid driver’s license preferred- as the project involves research experiments in field location, where public transport is not accessible.

 - A literature review on the state of knowledge of ventilation in reticulated sewer networks

 - Support the analysis of emerging data on variations in such networks and their impact on gas flow rates